 The below is an example of how aspect-based sentiment analysis works on reviews of Drift software:

 In the past, the analysis that could be done on unstructured data was relatively insignificant and would be stored in document management systems that kept track of version histories, metadata, and indexing.
-But the analysis of individual documents was essentially manual.
+But data analysis of individual documents was essentially manual.

 Now there are a number of AI-powered tools with highly advanced algorithms that are designed specifically to break down unstructured (usually text) data and store the results.
 Unstructured data analysis tools combine machine learning algorithms and natural language processing to create deep learning software programs that can be trained for specific industries and needs.